 Austin’s ASR project is currently in the first phase of implementation.
 In Phase 1, Austin Water is working to select a consultant team to help identify sites for an ASR pilot project(s).
 Once sites are selected, Austin Water will perform piloting prior to development of a full-scale ASR project.
 Public outreach and stakeholder engagement will be an important of the ASR project.

-An illustration of the ASR implementation timeline is shown below.
 The implementation approach for ASR will be adapted as needed as more information is gathered.

-ASR Project Timeline
+ASR Project Timeline (view timeline illustration)

 2020-2023: Identify where to pilot